eam.healthdata.be (Entity Access Management)

 Navigate to the HD EAM portal

-To access the Entity Access Management application, you need to navigate in your internet browser to the address https://eam.healthdata.be.
-You will see following landing page.
+To access the Entity Access Management application, you need to navigate in your internet browser to the URL https://eam.healthdata.be.
+The following landing page appears on your screen.

 Request access to an HD application for a specific project